 According to the Texas Code of Criminal Procedure, any defendant charged with a misdemeanor crime is eligible for deferred adjudication, except driving, flying or boating while intoxicated.
 Traffic tickets are eligible.

 Washington State also allows deferred adjudication for traffic tickets.
 In Washington, if you have received a traffic infraction, you may be eligible for what here is called a deferred finding.

 A driver can qualify for a deferred finding if they have not taken this option on a traffic ticket within the last seven years.
 Upon successful completion of the deferral conditions, your ticket will be dismissed.
 You may defer only one moving infraction and one non-moving infraction every seven years.

 In Florida, if you receive a ticket for a moving violation and elect to attend traffic school instead of getting points put on your driving record, this can be called withheld adjudication or adjudication of guilt withheld.

 According to the Florida Department of Highway Safety and Motor Vehicles, the benefits of this choice are that the ticket won’t affect your car insurance rates, and your policy cannot be canceled due to this violation unless you were involved in a crash where you were at fault.

 While there are benefits to requesting that adjudication be withheld in Florida, the charges are not dismissed, and the violation will be entered on your Florida driver history record as an “adjudication withheld.”
 So here, the judgment is just withheld indefinitely, while in other states, the deferral system eventually dismisses the traffic charge.

-To find out if your state will dismiss the speeding ticket if you choose to defer adjudication, contact the court listed on your ticket and your state’s Department of Motor Vehicles.
+To determine if your state will dismiss the speeding ticket if you choose to defer adjudication, contact the court listed on your ticket and your state’s Department of Motor Vehicles.
 Either office should be able to inform you how your state deals with this type of plea for traffic tickets.